TLohan/PatientSchedulerClient/README.md

 ## Running the application
-Download the EmerergencyRoomAdminApp jar [file](https://github.com/TLohan/PatientSchedulerClient/blob/master/dist/EmergencyRoomAdminApp.jar) from the 'dist' folder.
+Download  and extract the project.
+Navigate to the 'dist' folder and execute the EmerergencyRoomAdminApp jar file.
 __Please note the [server](https://github.com/TLohan/PatientSchedulerServer/blob/master/dist/PatientSchedulerServer.jar) application must be running first for the application to be functional.__

 ### Dummy Login Credentials